dfernandez79/barman/README.md

 ### As replacement of NodeJS inherits

-Barman classes also exports a `super_` property making the switch from NodeJS `util.inherits` easy:
+To make the switch from NodeJS `util.inherits` easy, barman classes also exports a `super_` property, :

 Using `util.inherits`:
 ```js